Click here to view our available properties

 Buying Property in Kings Cross

-Kings Cross is already home to around 50 new buildings – many of which are residential – 20 new streets and 10 new public squares.
-By 2020, the area will include around 2,000 new homes, a new primary school, 10 public squares, three parks and plenty of office space.
-Spanning approximately 67 acres, the neighbourhood plan also incorporates 26 acres of open space and has been given its very own brand new postcode, N1C.
+The area is already home to around 50 new buildings – many of which are residential – 20 new streets and 10 new public squares.
+The area will soon include around 2,000 new homes, a new primary school, 10 public squares, three parks and plenty of office space.
+Spanning approximately 67 acres, the neighbourhood plan also incorporates 26 acres of open space and has been given its very own brand-new postcode, N1C.

 - Russel Square